Approximating Continuous Functions on Persistence Diagrams Using Template Functions: Implementing regularized regression/classification with templates

-The results thus far imply that template systems on $\mathcal{D}$ can be used to vectorize collections of persistence diagrams; and that these vectorizations, in turn, can be used as inputs to machine learning algorithms for classification and regression tasks.
+The results thus far imply that template systems on $\mathcal{D}$ can be used to featurize persistence diagrams; these vectorizations, in turn, can be used as inputs to machine learning algorithms for classification and regression tasks.
 We describe next one avenue for implementing these ideas in practice.
 Indeed, given a finite collection of labeled persistence diagrams

-with $L\subset \R$, and a template system $\mathcal{T} \subset C_c(\W)$, the goal is to find $N\in \N$, template functions $f_1,\ldots, f_N \in \mathcal{T}$, and a polynomial $p\in \R[x_1,\ldots, x_N]$, such that the function
+with $L\subset \mathbb{R}$, and a template system $\mathcal{T} \subset C_c(\W)$, the goal is to find $N\in \N$, template functions $f_1,\ldots, f_N \in \mathcal{T}$, and a polynomial $p\in \mathbb{R}[x_1,\ldots, x_N]$, such that the function

 satisfies $P(D_m) \approx \ell_m$ for $m=1,\ldots, M$.
-It follows from \cref{thm:approximation} that this process results in arbitrarily accurate approximations on compact subsets of $\mathcal{D}$, provided the labels $\ell_m$ vary continuously.
-In practice the integer $N$ and the template functions $f_1,\ldots, f_N \in C_c(\W)$ are user-provided parameters, though adaptive and data-driven approaches can be implemented.
-This direction is out of the scope of the current work.
-Given $N \in \N$ and template functions $f_1,\ldots, f_N \in C_c(\W)$, the optimal polynomial $p\in \R[x_1,\ldots, x_N]$ is uniquely determined by its vector of coefficients, $\aa \in \R^k$.
-We will make this explicit with the notations $p_\aa$ and $P_\aa$, and an optimization will be set up in order to determine $\aa\in \R^k$ from the available labeled data.
+It follows from Thm.~\ref{thm:approximation} that this process results in arbitrarily accurate approximations on compact subsets of $\mathcal{D}$, provided the labels $\ell_m$ vary continuously.
+In practice the template functions $f_1,\ldots, f_N$ can be either provided by the user from a specific class, like tents or interpolating polynomials (sec. \ref{sec:TemplateFunctionExamples}), or can be derived from adaptive and data-driven strategies as described in related work of the authors; please refer to \cite{tymochko2019adaptive} or \cite{polanco2019adaptive} for several adaptive strategies and comparisons.
+Given template functions $f_1,\ldots, f_N \in C_c(\W)$, the optimal polynomial $p\in \mathbb{R}[x_1,\ldots, x_N]$ is uniquely determined by its vector of coefficients, $\aa \in \mathbb{R}^k$.
+We will make this explicit with the notations $p_\aa$ and $P_\aa$, and an optimization will be set up in order to determine $\aa\in \mathbb{R}^k$ from the available labeled data.

 The error of fit $P_\aa(D_m) \approx \ell_m$ is measured in the usual way via a loss function

 where common choices include: \begin{description} \item[Square] is given by $\mathcal{E}_{sq}(t,\ell) = (t - \ell)^2$, $L = \mathbb{R}$, and yields a least-squares regression.
 Can handle multi-class classification. \item[Hinge] is given by $\mathcal{E}_{hg}(t,\ell) = \max\{0,1 - \ell\cdot t\}$, with $L = \{-1,1\}$, and appears in the soft-margin classifier of support vector machine. \item[Logistic] is given by the log-loss $\mathcal{E}_{log}(t,\ell)= \ln\left(1 + e^{-\ell\cdot t}\right)$, with $L = \{-1,1\}$, and yields logistic regression. \end{description} Meanwhile, the complexity of the model can be measured, for instance, via a regularization function